-Irritation of one these nerves anywhere along their course can cause a shooting, zapping, electric, or tingling pain very similar to that of trigeminal neuralgia, only with symptoms located on one side of the scalp rather than in the face.
-Sometimes the pain can also seem to shoot forward (“radiate”) toward one eye.
+Irritation of one of these nerves anywhere along its course can cause a shooting, zapping, electric, or tingling pain very similar to that of trigeminal neuralgia, only with symptoms on one side of the scalp rather than in the face.
+Sometimes the pain can also seem to shoot forward (radiate) toward one eye.
 In some patients the scalp becomes extremely sensitive to even the lightest touch, making washing the hair or lying on a pillow nearly impossible.
 In other patients there may be numbness in the affected area.
 The region where the nerves enter the scalp may be extremely tender.

 What causes occipital neuralgia?

-Occipital Neuralgia may occur spontaneously, or as the result of a pinched nerve root in the neck (from arthritis, for example), or as the result of prior injury or surgery to the scalp or skull.
-Sometimes “tight” muscles at the back of the head can entrap the nerves.
+Occipital neuralgia may occur spontaneously, or as the result of a pinched nerve root in the neck (from arthritis, for example), or because of prior injury or surgery to the scalp or skull.
+Sometimes "tight" muscles at the back of the head can entrap the nerves.

 How is occipital neuralgia diagnosed?

 True isolated occipital neuralgia is actually quite rare.
-However many other types of headaches —especially migraines — can predominately or repeatedly involve the back of the head on the one particular side, inflaming the greater occipital nerve on the involved side and causing confusion as to the actual diagnosis.
-We generally refer to these patients as having migraines involving the greater occipital nerve, rather than as having occipital neuralgia itself.
+However, many other types of headaches —especially migraines — can predominantly or repeatedly involve the back of the head on one particular side, inflaming the greater occipital nerve on the involved side and causing confusion as to the actual diagnosis.
+These patients are generally diagnosed as having migraines involving the greater occipital nerve, rather than as having occipital neuralgia itself.